JDBurnZ/PHPG/README.md

 Much of the underlying functionality utilizes PHP's native PostgreSQL driver to maintain performance and reliability.

 <b>Features</b>
-* Automatic detection and transformation of multiple PostgreSQL data-types (such as Arrays, Hstores, etc) to native PHP data structures.
+* Automatic detection and transformation of most PostgreSQL data-types (such as Integers, Floats, Booleans, NULLs, Arrays, Hstores, etc) to native PHP data structures.
-* Transaction-style deletes, updates and inserts
+* Transaction-style deletes, updates and inserts.
+* Global database connection storage, easily retrieve existing connections from any scope.

 <b>More on Automatic Detection & Transformation of PostgreSQL data-types</b>
 * PostgreSQL Arrays (ANY data-type) to native PHP Arrays.